Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Once again, a VPS comes with resource limitations (CPU, RAM, storage, etc).

-They don’t automatically scale vertically like cloud servers.
+They don’t automatically scale vertically like a cloud or shared servers.

 So you need to consider the resource requirements of your project.